 - Parenting education;

 - Transportation arrangements to appointments for health care, substance abuse treatment, or support services;

 - Referrals to community services such as childbirth education and parenting classes; and,

 - Coordination between MIHP providers, medical care providers, and Medicaid insurance plans.

 The home visitor uses motivational interviewing techniques and works with the family to develop goals and a plan for achieving them.

 MDHHS requires providers to make every effort to visit the mother or infant at home.
 The mother has the right to request that some visits take place at the MIHP provider’s office or at a mutually agreed-upon community location.
 For maternal services, MDHHS requires at least one visit to the mother’s home during the prenatal period to assess the mother, and at least one other home visit postpartum to observe infant care and nutrition and discuss family planning.
 For infants, MDHHS requires that the assessment and 80 percent of other visits to be conducted at the infant’s home.
 Across the state, most MIHP providers serve clients exclusively or primarily in the home; there are a few clinic-based providers that include a higher complement of office visits.

 Adaptations and enhancements

 The information contained on this page was last updated in August 2019.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the MDHHS MIHP staff on April 15, 2019.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the MDHHS MIHP staff in April 2019.
 HomVEE reserves the right to edit the profile for clarity and consistency.